How Manufacturers Can Optimize Their Website Design for Customer Experience & Product Sales

 4. Have a keyword strategy and monitor it.

-This is less about what Google wants to see from your website and more how to get on Google’s good side.
+This is less about what Google wants to see from your website and more about how to get on Google’s good side.
 Building a keyword strategy not only makes your website better in the eyes of Google but also helps you target which type of customers you’re hoping to draw to your website.

 First, create a list of important words and phrases that your customers would type into Google for which you have the solution (or product).
 By strategically placing these keywords on the right pages of your website, your customers can more easily find your products via Google.

-5 Ways for Manufacturers to Improve Their Website Design
+5 Ways for Manufacturers to Improve Their Website Design Around 3D Part Content

 Now you’re armed with the valuable insights you need to craft a website that delivers a remarkable digital customer experience.
 It’s time to put that knowledge to action with these tried-and-true tactics our manufacturing clients have used to boost online product sales.